dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

 ## <b>OPTIONAL... but cool!</b> :metal: Tag User Session names

-Dynatrace automatically capture the end user experience of our Shock Shop customers.
+Scope automatically capture the end user experience of our Shock Shop customers.
 For a variety of purposes, it would be very helpful to be able to search and find user sessions by their user name.

-Well, this is of course possible with Dynatrace!
+Well, this is of course possible with Scope!
 And it's just a few clicks to configure.

 - In the menu, go in <i>Applications</i> then click on <b>Sock Shop - Production</b>
 - Click on the <b>...</b> button (top right)